|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Our residency training program continues to attract the best and brightest candidates, with a 100% board exam pass rate and 100% successful attainment of employment and fellowship positions.
 We continue to highlight our residency program as the centerpiece of our academic department, always striving to improve our responsiveness to the needs of residents and faculty.

 Since our last report there have been many notable accomplishments, which are fully described in the pages that follow.
 Some events worthy of emphasis, however, are listed below.

 Notable Resident, Student, and Other Accomplishments

-We are also proud of our three departing chief residents and wish them health, happiness, and success.
-Behrad Aynehchi begins a fellowship in facial plastic and reconstructive surgery with Minas Constantinidis at NYU; Jonathan Cohen begins a fellowship in microvascular surgery and head and neck oncology with Greg Hartig at the University of Wisconsin; and Marika Fraser joins alumnus Gennadiy Vengerovich in private practice in Florida.
+We are proud of our three departing chief residents and wish them health, happiness, and success.
+Anita Konka begins a fellowship in facial plastic and reconstructive surgery with Edward Farrior in Tampa, Florida; Miguel Mascaró begins a fellowship in facial plastic and reconstructive surgery with Daniel Rousso in Birmingham, Alabama; and Niv Mor begins a fellowship in laryngology with Andrew Blitzer in New York, NY.

 Despite the many challenges of running a successful academic department in the current healthcare environment I enter the coming year with hope, confidence, and enthusiasm.
 How can our department not succeed, prosper, and grow when supported by the best and brightest?
-Many have already been acknowledged, but let me close by thanking two of our administrative miracle workers, Billy Tang at SUNY and Carole Facciponti at LICH.
+Many have already been acknowledged, but let me close by thanking our administrative miracle workers, Billy Tang at SUNY Downstate, Carole Facciponti at NY Methodist, and Ruth Pacheco at our Brooklyn Heights Faculty Practice.
 Their efforts, along with all of our other talented support staff, help fulfill our mission of research, teaching, and patient care to the benefit of our community and all stakeholders.